-Pursuant to a bilateral agreement between the Government of the United States of America and the Government of the Republic of Bulgaria regarding cooperation to facilitate the provision of assistance, the Foundation is exempt from taxation on income received in connection with implementation of the U.S. assistance programs.
+Pursuant to a bilateral agreement between the Government of the United States of America and the Government of the Republic of Bulgaria regarding cooperation to facilitate the provision of assistance, the Foundation is exempt from taxation on income received in connection with the implementation of the U.S. assistance programs.

-(15) Subsequent Events
+(14) Subsequent Events

-Management evaluated events subsequent to December 31, 2022 but prior to April 30, 2023, which is the date the standalone financial statements were available to be issued.
+Management evaluated events subsequent to December 31, 2023 but prior to May 31, 2024, which is the date the standalone financial statements were available to be issued.